Auxilor/auxilor.github.io/docs/ecoitems/how-to-make-a-custom-item/how-to-make-a-custom-item.md

     args:
     world: world_the_nether
 ```

-The effects section is the core functionality of the item.
-You can configure effects, conditions, filters, mutators and triggers in this section to run whilst the item is active.

-Check out [Configuring an Effect](https://plugins.auxilor.io/effects/configuring-an-effect) to understand how to configure this section correctly.

-For more advanced users or setups, you can configure chains in this section to string together different effects under one trigger.
-Check out [Configuring an Effect Chain](https://plugins.auxilor.io/effects/configuring-a-chain) for more info.

 :::dangerCustom Foods & Tools
 You can create custom Tools and Foods using EcoItems by adding a config section.